 Is Shrimp Healthy?

-1. 90 Percent of the Shrimp We Eat Is Imported (but We Don’t Know)
+1. Most Shrimp We Eat Is Imported (but We Don’t Know)

-According to a report from Food & Water Watch, in 2006, more than 90 percent of the shrimp we eat was imported, with Thailand as the leading exporter, followed by Ecuador, Indonesia, China, Mexico and Vietnam.
-We have no way of knowing where the shrimp was produced, and nearly 50 percent of the shrimp found in grocery stores have no label because they’ve been processed and added to seafood medleys, exempting them from U.S. labeling requirements.
+Still, we have no way of knowing where the shrimp was produced, and 30 percent to 40 percent of the shrimp is mislabeled or have no label because they’ve been processed and added to seafood medleys, exempting them from U.S. labeling requirements.
 Restaurants aren’t required to label seafood either, so we don’t know where the shrimp we order has been produced or if it’s fresh or farm-raised.
-(2)

 2. Shrimp Farms Run Under Very Poor Conditions

-Although you would think the U.S. government would help stop contaminated shrimp from entering the country and being sold at our markets, the U.S. Food and Drug Administration only inspects less than 2 percent of seafood that’s imported into the United States.
+Although you would think the U.S. government would help stop contaminated shrimp from entering the country and being sold at our markets, the U.S. Food and Drug Administration only inspects a miniscule percentage of seafood that’s imported into the United States.
 This means that we’re buying and eating farm-raised fish that contain antibiotic-resistant bacteria, antibiotics and pesticide residues.

 3. Shrimp Is Commonly Misrepresented